-Gratitude is good for you!
-Science finds being grateful has positive health benefits
+Gratitude is good for your health.
+Here’s 1 way to practice it every day

 But Emmons said there’s even more evidence.

-People who keep a gratitude journal have a reduced dietary fat intake — as much as 25 percent lower.
-Stress hormones like cortisol are 23 percent lower in grateful people.
+People who keep a gratitude journal have a reduced dietary fat intake — as much as 25% lower.
+Stress hormones like cortisol are 23% lower in grateful people.
 And having a daily gratitude practice could actually reduce the effects of aging to the brain.

 Being thankful has such a profound effect because of the feelings that go along with it, Emmons said.